-Everyone has a different reaction when they experience sexual assault.
-The effects can be psychological, emotional, and/or physical, and they may be brief or last a long time.
+While there is not a "normal" reaction after a sexual assault, the effects can be psychological, emotional, and/or physical, and they may be brief or last a long time.
 No matter the effects you may be experiencing, we are here to help.
 Your health matters.
 You are always part of our team.